astroDimitrios/Fortran/01_Notes/03_Arrays.md

 Row first order
 `b = reshape( iv, [3, 3], order = [2, 1] )`

+Vectors can be passed as indices for another vector, etc.

 <br></br>
 <a name="2"></a>
 ## Intrinsic Functions